IMG_7133.jpeg

 The town square, Piazza del Campo, is formed from herringbone pattern terra cotta tiles, and is a very popular gathering place.
 The square is dominated by the Palazzo Publico, or town hall, which serves as the seat of Siena’s government.
 Its campanile or bell tower, Torre del Mangia, was built between 1325 and 1344 and was the tallest structure in Italy at the time.
 Piazza del Campo is the site of the Palio, the world-famous horse race which is held every year in July and August.
 Ten jockeys riding horses bareback circle three laps of the square on a thick layer of earth laid specially for the event, which lasts approximately 90 seconds.

-Wine tasting in the Montalcino Region – the vineyards surrounding the town of Montalcino are famed for their Brunello; a red DOCG wine produced from 100% Sangiovese grapes.
+Wine tasting in the Montalcino Region: The vineyards surrounding the town of Montalcino are famed for their Brunello; a red DOCG wine produced from 100% Sangiovese grapes.
 We hired a driver for a day of wine tasting.
 After a brief stop at the Medieval town of Montalcino, we visited two local vineyards: Tenuta Fanti and Santa Giulia.

-Tenuta Fanti, Montalcino – this was the larger of the two wineries we visited.
+• Tenuta Fanti (Montalcino): This was the larger of the two wineries we visited.
 We took a tour of the winery and the cellars, followed by a tasting of their fine Brunellos.

-Santa Giulia, Montalcino – this was a much smaller, family run vineyard.
+• Santa Giulia (Montalcino): This was a much smaller, family run vineyard.
 The owner took us on a tour, and we met his father and son along the way.
 Then we sat down in a rustic stone building for a delightful home-cooked lunch with pasta made to a family recipe that the owner’s wife helped prepare.
 And more Brunello.

 Images from Tuscany